 Judge McShane, a federal district court judge in Oregon, announced that he will issue a preliminary injunction to block the Trump-Pence administration’s Gag Rule as it would place untenable restrictions on the nation’s only program dedicated to affordable reproductive health care for people with low incomes.

-The Gag Rule — which was originally slated to go into effect on May 3 — would have barred providers from giving their patients complete medical information and block care at Planned Parenthood, even though Planned Parenthood serves approximately 40 percent of Title X patients.
+The Gag Rule would have barred providers from giving their patients complete medical information and block care at Planned Parenthood, even though Planned Parenthood serves approximately 40 percent of Title X patients.
 Equally alarming, the rule would have resulted in dangerously undermining access to life-saving cancer screenings, STI treatments, and birth control for people who access health care under the Title X program — affecting millions nationwide and 12,000 people right here in Nassau County.

 Then, on April 26th, a second federal judge also blocked the rule.